 Texas Trust Home Loans does not charge an additional fee for the Rate Lock Confirmation.
-However, Texas Trust Home Loans does require an upfront payment between $450.00 to $1000.00 (depending on the property type and location) for the cost of the appraisal and the credit report.
-The credit report and appraisal report costs are not refundable.
+However, Texas Trust Home Loans does require an upfront payment between $450.00 to $1200.00 (depending on the property type and location) for the cost of the appraisal.
+The appraisal report costs are not refundable.

 If you choose a different program or rate and decide to change your loan terms after you have locked, you will receive worst-case pricing of either your original locked price or the current available pricing.
 Additionally, your rate will increase by an extra 0.125%.
 So, please carefully consider your selected rate and loan program.

 Texas Trust Home Loans offers a free float-down option.
 If our published rates are AT LEAST 0.375% lower (for the same or lower total lender points or lender fees and credit) than your originally locked rate, you may float down your rate at the time your closing documents are ready to be drawn.
 The new rate will be the rate that is posted on our website for the same or lower TOTAL lender points and fees or a rebate plus 0.125% in rate.

 The float-down option is only applicable to the interest rate and not to the interest rate as well as the points or credit.
 Your points and lender credits will remain the same as your original loan terms.

 The float-down option is only available on original rate locks and is not available on expired or extended rate locks.

 The float-down option is only available on fixed rate mortgages with loan amounts up to $548,250, and is not available on mortgages above $548,250 or any adjustable rate mortgages (ARMs).